akeneo/pim-community-dev/TESTING.md

 > I'm afraid to write less end to end tests that before.
 Are you sure it's a good idea?

-For sure, end to end are a really safe cocoon.
+For sure, end to end tests are a really safe cocoon.
 They strictly ensure what we have coded works as expected.
-But you should also remember that it becomes a burden when they are too numerous.
-As long as you
+But you should also remember that they become a burden when they are too numerous.
+As long as you have many unit and acceptance tests, as well as the necessary integration tests, you're safe.
+That means all your use cases are covered, and you're able to communicate with the outside world.
+A few system tests will only ensure that you have correctly glued all the pieces together.
+They do nothing more.

 > What is service that performs I/O calls?